jperon/lyluatex/lyluatex.md

 a value has been specified globally.

 Some options are complemented by a corresponding `no<option>`.
-Using this alternative is equivalent to setting an option so `false`: `nofragment` is the same as `fragment=false`.
+Using this alternative is equivalent to setting an option to `false`: `nofragment` is the same as `fragment=false`.

-Finally it has to be mentioned that some options have side-effect on other options.
+Finally it has to be mentioned that some options have side-effects on other options.
 For example, setting `indent` to some value implicitly will set `autoindent=false`, or `max-protrusion` will define `max-left-protrusion` and `max-right-protrusion` if these are not set explicitly.